 The design of the pipe connecting the storage tanks to the distribution system began by first assuming a maximum velocity of 10 fps in the pipe.
-Using the continuity equation, it was determined that during the maximum hourly flow per year the pipe diameter would have to be greater than 0.8 inches to ensure the velocity would remain below 10 fps.
+Using the continuity equation, it was determined that during the maximum hourly flow per year, the pipe diameter would have to be greater than 0.8 inches to ensure the velocity would remain below 10 fps.
 A high water velocity in the pipe could lead to more rapid deterioration and breaking of the pipe, especially at bends.

 After a minimum diameter was determined, the pipe’s actual diameter could be selected.
 1 inch, 2 inch, and 3 inch diameter pipe designs were analyzed.
 First, the head losses in the pipe were calculated using the Darcy Weisbach equation for major head losses (Equation 1), and the minor loss equation (Equation 2).
 Major head losses were then calculated for 1 inch, 2 inch and 3 inch diameter pipes.
-A roughness coefficient for smooth PVC pipe of 6 x 10-5 inches was used.
+A roughness coefficient for PVC pipe of 6 x 10-5 inches was used.
 The velocities in the pipes were calculated using the continuity equation.
 The Reynolds numbers were calculated using the kinematic viscosity of water of 1.21 x 10-5.
 The Reynolds Numbers and roughness coefficients were used to determine the friction factors for the different diameter pipes with the Moody Diagram (Appendix C).
 It was determined that for 1 inch diameter the major head losses would be 323.5 feet, for a 2 inch diameter the major head losses would be 11.72 feet, and for a 3inch diameter the major head losses would be 1.7 feet during the maximum hourly demand per year.
 The minor head losses were then calculated for two 90o threaded bends and an entrance for the 3 inch diameter pipe.
 It was determined that the minor losses in the 3 inch diameter pipe would be 0.032 feet.
 Because the total head loss in the 3 inch diameter would be approximately 1.73 feet, it was selected as the final diameter.
 Any further increase in diameter would increase the cost unnecessarily while causing a fairly negligible reduction in head losses.

+hL=flDv22g Equation 1

+Where:

+f = Friction Factor

+L = Length of Pipe (ft.)

+D = Diameter of Pipe (ft.)

+V = Velocity (f/s)

+G = Gravitational Constant (32.2 ft/s2)